lachlanmcdonald/gtfo-apparel-icons/README.md

 # gtfo-apparel-icons

-> Generate SVG's for the apparel colour schemes.
+> Generate SVG's for the apparel colour schemes in GTFO.

 ## Setup